Overview & Objectives:

 - What, if anything, in the stories you witnessed did you personally identify with?

-- Put your words of support on the Jamboard that I am going to share in the chat—grab post-it notes from the left side to add your words.
+- Put these ideas on the Jamboard that I am going to share in the chat—grab post-it notes from the left side to add your words.

-- For the people whose stories you witnessed, were there any barriers they shared that made their decision to get an abortion more difficult?
+- For the people whose stories you witnessed, were there any barriers they shared that made their decision to get an abortion, or their attempt to obtain abortion care, more difficult?
 Based on what they shared, can you imagine any other potential barriers that might have also existed that they didn’t name?

 After 5 – 7 minutes, bring everyone back together.
 Ask for a couple of people to share what came up in their breakout room.
 Share your screen with the Jamboard of words of support that participants added.
 And as you talk, encourage participants to add anything that they didn’t have a chance to add while in their breakout room.